simon-shd/libltc-napi-limited/README.md

 ```
 Since the project makes use of a C/C++ library, you also need tools to compile C code.
 See the [Node-API Resources](https://nodejs.github.io/node-addon-examples/getting-started/tools) help files and tutorials for the prerequisites for your system, and for help installing them.

+This project has been tested on MacOS (12.1) and Windows 10.

 ## Table of contents